cvantienen/client_notes/docs/clients/TIC_EXPRESS_LLC.md

 ## *In Progress*

+- Started: 2025-06-10
+  Updated: 2025-06-10
+  Action: Note
-- 2025-06-10: Ability One Deletion Submitted for 3 items.
+  Summary: Ability One Deletion Submitted for 3 items.
 Sent La Proof of submision

 --------------------